 Try one or all of these methods.
 But remember that your head is part of your body, no matter how far off into daydreams it may float sometimes.
 The foundation of a healthy mind is a healthy body--exercise, sleep, and eat well.

-If you're serious about gaining control over your own mind and tracking your cognitive prowess or if you work in an industry where focus and attention are critical, check out how Alertmeter can help.
+If you're serious about gaining control over your own mind, increasing your productivity, improving your attention span, and tracking your cognitive prowess, OR if you work in an industry where focus and attention are critical, check out how Alertmeter can help.